 Arch-OS is an ‘Operating System’ for contemporary architectures, which has been developed to manifest the dynamic life of a building.

-Arch-OS systems (integrated hardware and software) available through this site incorporate a range of embedded technologies to capture audio-visual and raw digital data from a building through a variety of sources which include:
+Arch-OS systems (integrated hardware and software) incorporate a range of embedded technologies to capture audio-visual and raw digital data from a building through a variety of sources which include:

 This vibrant data is then manipulated and replayed through audio-visual projection systems incorporated within the fabric of the building and broadcast externally using streaming Internet and FM radio technologies.
 By making the invisible and temporal aspects of a building tangible Arch-OS creates a rich and dynamic set of opportunities for research, educational and cultural activities, as well as providing a unique and innovative work environment.